 The Integrative Core Curriculum (ICC) is a set of shared academic experiences for all Ithaca College students.
 The program is designed to help students develop integrative thinking, critical and analytical problem solving, and reflective learning.
 These three skills have been identified by both employers and professional societies as essential for success in 21st century personal and professional life.

-Below you will find and overview of each requirement.
-The total number of unique credits required to complete the ICC will vary, depending on the specific requirements of the major program and the courses each student elects to complete.
-Click here for a one page visual summary of ICC requirements.
+Below you will find an overview of each requirement.
+The total number of unique credits required to complete the ICC will vary depending on catalog year, the specific requirements of the major program, and the courses each student elects to complete.
+Click here for a one page summary of ICC requirements.

 ICC Perspectives